AssignPrimeIdentity/manifest/README.md

 [<img width=100% src="https://user-images.githubusercontent.com/36441664/76146565-6f944300-60c6-11ea-829d-16f98dc94163.png">](https://www.hexspin.com/defining-the-prime-hexagon/)

 It is clear that the primes are organized to generate another 1000 primes via a double flow of π(89) to π(89²).
 This 89 can only be acheived via bilateral 9 sums of the prime 43.
-That what and why **18+13+12=43** located within **the last 9 cells** is stand for!
+That what and why **18+13+12=43** located within **the last 9 cells** is standing for!

 ##  Running Code